Kerry Carpenter Player Props: Tigers vs. Rangers

 Kerry Carpenter At The Plate

-- Carpenter is batting .273 with eight doubles, six home runs and nine walks.
+- Carpenter is hitting .272 with eight doubles, seven home runs and nine walks.

-- He has homered in 16.2% of his games this season, and 4.5% of his chances at the plate.
+- Looking at the 38 games he has played this year, he's went deep in seven of them (18.4%), and in 5.1% of his trips to the dish.

-- Carpenter has had an RBI in eight games this year (21.6%), including four multi-RBI outings (10.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Carpenter has driven in a run in nine games this season (23.7%), including five games with more than one RBI (13.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.